rtb-nyu/trendalytics/README.md

 ## Running the Program

+On dumbo: use the `run_dumbo.sh` script to execute the program.

-use the run.sh script to execute the program.
+On local machine: use the `run.sh` script to execute the program.

 ## Data Processing Scripts

-run individual pig scripts within the folder ('/data-processing')for processing each datasource:
+run individual pig scripts within the folder (`/data-processing`)for processing each datasource:

-example : pig /data-processing/yelp-process.pig
+example : `pig /data-processing/yelp-process.pig`

 ## Dependencies

 Apache Spark

 Apache Maven

 Scala

 ## Acknowledgement

 We would like to thank Facebook, Twitter, Yelp and TMDb for allowing access to their APIs.

 We would like to thank Professor Suzanne McIntosh for providing us constant support and guidance.

 ## References